 There are two reasons why we love the wings at Crisp.
 The first is the Seoul Sassy sauce, which will undoubtedly be the one seed in the East region of the 64-team March Madness sauce tournament we plan on holding.
-The second is the fact these wings actually look like they come from real chickens.
-For all the chicken wings we eat, we often wonder how the little tiny "wing" versions are actually produced.
-There's nothing wrong with the usual "chicken wing," but Crisp's chicken wings clearly come from some real animals.
+The second is the fact these wings are juicy and perfectly fried.

-The wings aren't the only thing worth eating though, and since constant chicken wing benders probably aren't the best thing for you health wise, some of Crisp's other items definitely serve a much-needed purpose.
-The Korean burritos are a quick and cheap way to grab a quality bite, and the Buddha Bowl bibimbaps are pretty good too, even if we think they lose a little bit of luster by not being served in a hot stone bowl.
+The wings aren’t the only thing worth eating though, and some of Crisp’s other items definitely serve a much-needed purpose.
+The Korean burritos are a great way to grab a quality bite, and the Buddha Bowl bibimbaps are pretty good too, even if we think they lose a little bit of luster by not being served in a hot stone bowl.

 Get a side of it to eat plain with your wings or to mix with the bowls or burritos.

 These wings are the sht.
 The Seoul Sassy sauce is on the sweeter side and absolutely divine.
 As we already pointed out, they are real wings, so an order of five for yourself should do the trick.
 Spring for the half chicken over the wings if you want some white meat too.